vhammon/usmoney-v1/src/my_collections/_posts/book/2018-09-13-who-gets-it.md

 As the US Government ceases to be a big borrower (which it is required to do in the old system), this will free up money for borrowing by the business community.
-There will be no shortage of credit available to busi- nesses and to individuals.
+There will be no shortage of credit available to businesses and to individuals.
 Paying off government debt will put almost
 $15 trillion back into the pool of funds available to lend and invest.

 ### Repair and modernize our nation